Hypostatic model of personality: Towards a contemporary integration

 Intersectionality is a methodology of studying "the relationships among multiple dimensions and modalities of social relationships and subject formations".

-Roberto Assagioli uses the term "subpersonalities" for the social roles the person plays in different groups, roles that are mere "characters" played by the person, being different from her central inner Self.
+Roberto Assagioli uses the term "subpersonalities" for the social roles the person plays in different groups, roles that are mere "characters" played by the person, being different from their central inner Self.

 As a core idea of his transactional analysis, Eric Berne asserts that there are at least three "persons" in each of us, calling them our "ego states": the Child (the emotional in us), the Adult (the rational in us), and the Parent (the authoritarian in us).

 As functioning as a “society of mind”, the self is populated by a multiplicity of “self-positions” that have the possibility to entertain dialogical relationships with each other.

 Internal Family Systems Model combines systems thinking with the view that mind is made up of relatively discrete subpersonalities each with its own viewpoint and qualities.

 Description

-At a metatheoretical level, the hypostatic model argues that persons have several kinds of aspects, including, but not limited to:
+hAt a metatheoretical level, the hypostatic model argues that persons have several kinds of aspects, including, but not limited to: